Application deadline is October 16, 2017

 Admittance to the Bradley University Doctor of Physical Therapy program is competitive and the spaces per class are limited to 24, thus applicants are encouraged to apply early.
 While we do not have an early acceptance date, the Admission Committee may accept highly qualified applicants prior to the deadline.
-The application deadline is October 15, 2013.
+The application deadline is October 16, 2017.
 All application materials must be received by this date.
 Applications complete after this date will not be reviewed.
-It is the applicant’s responsibility to see that all materials have been received by PTCAS or the Bradley PT Department, respectively, by October 15, 2013.
+It is the applicant’s responsibility to see that all materials have been received by PTCAS by October 16, 2017.
 It is to your advantage to apply early so that any unanticipated delays in your application process may be resolved by the application deadline.
-You may email the Bradley PT Department at firstname.lastname@example.org to find out if your DPT Application fee has been received, or contact PTCAS to check if all other materials have arrived.
-All information and forms necessary for completing your application can be found at www.ptcas.org and on this site.
+You may contact PTCAS to check if all materials have arrived.
+All information necessary for completing your application can be found at www.ptcas.org and on this site.

 Please note that we do not conduct interviews with applicants for the Physical Therapy program.
 Thus the information you provide in your application solely determines your acceptance or denial.